KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Due to possible pre-processing, the layer just cannot simply use the source file line number from the OpLine to index into this set of source code lines.

-Instead, the correct source code line is found by locating the "#line" directive in the source that specifies a line number closest to and less than the source line number reported by the OpLine located in the previous step.
+Instead, the correct source code line is found by first locating the "#line" directive in the source that specifies a line number closest to and less than the source line number reported by the OpLine located in the previous step.
 The correct "#line" directive must also match its filename, if specified,